 Responsible Tourism Policy

-Sumak Sustainable Travel Ltd. is an ethical holiday platform.
+Sumak Sustainable Travel S.R.L. is an sustainable tourism platform.
 A social enterprise working with local, ethical tour operators in Latin America.
 Our mission is to contribute to the empowerment of local communities in Latin America by running an ethical business that allows discerning travellers to find a local operator they can trust.
-The tours on these platform are a combination of community-based ecotourism, the destination highlights and visits to special-interest places and cities.
+The tours on these platform are a combination of community-based tourism, the destination highlights and visits to special-interest places and cities.
 Half of the profits are reinvested into the business and the remaining half into community-led, progressive projects in Latin America, through our sister organisation Sustainable Pangea.

 We have an extensive network of local tours operators in Latin America.
-Using this platform ,you will be able to contact them so the can create a tailor made tour for you.
+Using this platform, you will be able to contact them so they can create a tailor-made tour for you.
 All the tour operators we work with have excellent credentials and a strong commitment to responsible tourism.
 They all follow this policy and the principles of fair trade.

 Sumak Kawsay means “good living” in Quechua.
 It is a concept embraced by indigenous peoples in Latin America over the last two decades, that proposes a human-centred model for development.
 Sumak Kawsay represents the idea of caring for people, cultures and nature; a key to truly sustainable development.
 Sumak Travel, or “good, sustainable travel”, is a social enterprise that puts local communities and the environment at the centre of its model.